stefanoborini/stefanoborini.github.io/_posts/2020-02-23-building-my-own-keyboard-part-10.md

 - Next time I'll use DSA profile.
 The reason is that DCS profiles are way less reusable, considering that you have to honor both the length and the shape.
 - The support screws are too close to the Enter key and the Esc key.
 I'll have to move them.

+# Next steps

+Due to COVID, I lacked access to the makespace for many, many months.
+This has put a damp on my enthusiasm and, most importantly, I had no access to the fundamental tools I needed to keep the project going.
+I spent some time thinking about the current state of the project, and I decided to start from scratch.
+I learned a lot from the prototype but now it's time to treasure the experience and start again with a more sensible design.